qrohlf/trianglify/Readme.md

 **`points`**

 Array of points ([x, y]) to triangulate, defaults to null.
 When not specified an array randomised points is generated filling the space.
 Points must be within the coordinate space defined by `width` and `height`.
 See [`examples/custom-points-example.html`](./examples/custom-points-example.html) for a demonstration of how this option can be used to generate circular trianglify patterns.

+**`shapeRendering`**

+String or False, defaults to `'crispEdges'`.
+Provides a hint to the SVG user agent about how to optimize its shape rendering.
+False won't render this attribute into result SVG.